blackbaud/skyux1/js/sky/src/checklist/docs/demo.md

         - `bb-checklist-selected-items` &mdash; An array that represents the selected items in the list.
         - `bb-checklist-include-search` &mdash; Provides a Boolean value to indicate whether to include a search text box to filter the checkbox list.
 A callback function can be used to filter the list based on search text.
 Search text is highlighted within the list.
         - `bb-checklist-search-placeholder` &mdash; Specifies placeholder text to display in the search text box.
         - `bb-checklist-filter-callback` &mdash; Specifies the function to be called when a user modifies the search text.
 The consumer uses this to update the `bb-checklist-items` array based on the search text.
-A single object is passed to the function as a parameter that contains the `searchText` and `category` properties.
+A single object is passed to the function as a parameter that contains the `searchText` and `category`, and `subsetSelected` properties.
 This is useful to load items remotely or to filter items with custom logic other than simple case-insensitive string matching.
         - `bb-checklist-filter-local` &mdash; Instructs the checklist directive to filter items in the list by making sure the properties of each item match a specified category or search text.
         - `bb-checklist-search-debounce` &mdash; Specifies the number of milliseconds to debounce changes to the search text.
 When making web requests in `bb-checklist-filter-callback`, this avoids new requests after each character that users type.
         - `bb-checklist-no-items-message` &mdash; Specifies a message to display when the list displays no items. *(Default: 'No items found')*